tessvandaele/Instagram/README.md

 # Project 3 - *Instagram*

-**Instagram** is an android app that allows a user to log in to a local Instagram account, view their home timeline, and publish a post.
+**Instagram** is an android app that allows a user to log in to a mock Instagram account, view their home timeline, and publish a post.
+The app uses Parse database technologies as its backend to store and edit user data.

 Submitted by: **Tess Van Daele**